katokdoescode/katokdoescode/README.md

 ## More about me and my skills

-I started to learn frontend developing from 2013 while studying.
+I started to learn frontend development from 2013 while studying.
 My first production experience was at 2018, I built company phonebook that based on Django Temlates.

 ### Production projects